Jhester750/Merchant-Quest/README.md

 # WW1-Project (Merchant Quest)
+By Jack Hester and Neil Estrada
 A fun school project about U-Boats in World War 1.

 IMPORTANT NOTE FOR WINDOWS USERS
 - There are noticeable visual glitches when running on Windows, though it should run fine on Mac OS.